+(2A) Without limiting subsections (1) and (2), conditions on a teacher’s registration may be imposed, modified or cancelled by the Board under this section if the teacher’s ability to carry out the inherent requirements of the work of a registered teacher is affected, or is likely to be affected, because of an impairment.

 (3) Conditions imposed or modified by the Board under this section must be reasonable and relevant to ensuring the professional, competent and safe practice of teaching by the registered teacher.

-(4) The Board must not exercise its power under this section to modify or cancel a condition imposed or modified by the State Administrative Tribunal without the consent of the Tribunal.
+(4) The Board must not exercise its power under this section to modify or cancel a condition imposed or modified by the Tribunal without the consent of the Tribunal.

 (5) A condition imposed by the Board may apply indefinitely or for a specified period of time.